cameraui/docs/home-assistant/integration.md

 ### API token

 Both paths need an [API token](/admin/security#api-tokens).
-Create one in camera.ui under **Settings → Account → API tokens**, then paste it into the integration.
+Create one in camera.ui under **Settings → Account → API tokens**.

 Use a token from an **admin account**.
 Controlling camera.ui sensors from Home Assistant (locks, covers, lights, sirens, alarm panels, PTZ) needs admin rights; with a viewer token the entities show up but their controls are rejected.

-Home Assistant checks the token against the server before finishing.
-If the token is rejected you'll see an authentication error; if the server can't be reached you'll see a connection error instead.[^ssl]
+Setup checks the token against the server: a rejected token gives an authentication error, an unreachable server a connection error.[^ssl]

 [^ssl]: The server is reached over HTTPS.
 The integration does not verify the certificate, so a self-signed camera.ui certificate works without extra setup.